-- Digital camera (a camera with ring flash and a dedicated macro lens will produce the best results for intraoral photography)
+- Digital camera (traditionally a digital SLR camera with ring flash and a dedicated macro lens will produce the best results for intraoral photography)

 - Cheek Retractors

-- Intraoral mirrors (full arch and lateral view in both adult and children sizes)
+- Intraoral mirrors (full arch and lateral view in both adult and child sizes)

 - A solid white wall or background (poster or foam board can be purchased and used instead of a wall).
 This helps make sure that the patient's facial features are clear in the photo.